 For more information about your room go to the Summer Housing Information page.

-COVID-19 Vaccine Update: SAIC will require COVID-19 vaccines for all students who intend to be on campus.
-Students living in the residence halls cannot move in until they've submitted proof to SAIC that they are fully vaccinated.
-Please visit the Make Together site with updates regarding COVID-19 and the guest/visitor policy.
+COVID-19 Vaccine Update: SAIC may require COVID-19 vaccines for all students who intend to be on campus.
+Students living in the residence halls may need to submit proof to SAIC that they are fully vaccinated.

 Each submitted online waiver must be accompanied by a scanned copy of the front and back of the student’s health insurance ID card.
 Additionally, international students must submit a scanned copy of their complete insurance policy in English, with coverage amounts reflected in US dollars, as well as a scanned copy of their medical evacuation and repatriation coverage.